 A post shared by Latham Thomas (@glowmaven) on

 Keri D’Angelo, a professional body piercer based in Westchester, New York, says she has seen the increase in piercing parties.
-One thing that makes them appealing is that they afford people options they wouldn’t traditionally have at a piercing studio or tattoo shop.
+One thing that makes piercing parties appealing is that they afford people options they wouldn’t traditionally have at a piercing studio or tattoo shop.
 “They also enable people to feel more comfortable in their own settings than if they were to go to a shop or studio,” she adds.
 This option is far more refined than your youth-filled days, stumbling into grimy tattoo parlors at 3 a.m. with the squad to commemorate your “everlasting” bond.

 Another major plus for piercing parties is that they are simply a great way to get friends together and enjoy an experience that is not scary or taboo among people that they know and love.
 It also allows guests the chance to score higher quality jewelry than they might in the store, with special deals and discounts offered to partygoers.